 Home Safety Check:

-The home safety check is the first step in the home study process.
+The home safety check is the first part of the home study process.
 An agency Social Worker will visit and review a list of State required safety items and precautions with you.
 All requirements do not have to be fulfilled on the first visit, however they must be completed prior to certification of your home.
 You may View the Home Safety Check in Adobe PDF format.

 This is the final part of the certification process.
 An Adoption Social Worker will review questionnaires you filled out from the application packet and conduct an interview.
 The Home Study document will be written by your Adoption Worker after interviews are complete.
 Prior to certification as an adoptive parent, you will have an opportunity to review your home study and verify its accuracy.